vijay-prema/llm-cli/README.md

 ```sh
 find . -type f -exec grep 'meditation' {} \;
 ```
-You can then copy/paste and run the command
+You can then (optionally inspect 🤠) copy and paste to run the command.

 ## Install
-These nstructions are for Ubuntu but it can be adapted to work on any machine.
+These instructions are for Ubuntu but it can be adapted to work on any machine.
 1. Install curl and jq if you dont already have them
 ``` sh
 sudo apt install curl jq